Left Arrow

 A powerful measure to counter this is to employ the exact same business processes disruptors are using to attract customers – empathy.
 Though surprising to traditional banks, agile FinTechs know that by adopting a customer-centric approach, you can structure your entire business around understanding and meeting customer needs.

-It’s called design thinking – and here’s why you need it to thrive in banking and FinTech...
+It’s called design thinking – and here’s why you need it along with UX design to thrive in banking and FinTech...

 What is Design Thinking?